Redislabs-Solution-Architects/openshift_crdb/readme.md

     }
     ```
     * Your payload is not being passed to the API or the payload is not valid JSON.
 Please Lint your JSON or try Postman with built-in JSON validate.

+1. The Active-Active DB request was accepted and completed, but replication is not taking place.
+This is likely the case if either or both DB ingress routes are not working properly.
+Please contact your K8s/OpenShift administrator to validate these routes.

 ## What's next?

 1. Generate some workload against the Active-active DB as in <a href="benchmark.yml" target="_blank">this manifest</a> using `memtier_benchmark`.